saucepan14/TPMSecuredArch/README.md

 ```
 warning: data remaining[1231832 vs 1357089]: gaps between PE/COFF sections?
 ```
 I do not know what these warnings are but they do not seem to cause issue.
-If you do understand these warning and know how to fix them or clearify what they please let me know and I will be sure to add it and credit you.
+If you do understand these warning and know how to fix them or clarify what they please let me know and I will be sure to add it and credit you.

 ## Adding keys to secure boot

-If you wish to still boot into windows and want it verified by secure boot you should save the pre loaded Microsft KEK and DB key and add them after all the other keys have been added.
+If you wish to still boot into windows and want it verified by secure boot you should save the pre loaded Microsoft KEK and DB key and add them after all the other keys have been added.
 This should work, however I still have not tested it and there will be links for more information in the further reading section.

 After having optionally saved the Microsoft keys to your flashdrive you can clear the keys and then add your own.
 In my case I only added the .auth files but this may be different for you.
-You can try fiddling around with the keys geussing and checking which one is correct or maybe your mother board manaul has some information.
+You can try fiddling around with the keys guessing and checking which one is correct or maybe your mother board manual has some information.
 When adding the keys it is preferable to add the keys starting with the DB then the KEK and then the PK.
 You need to be sure to replace the PK keys with your own and not Microsoft's or any other 3rd party's, as it is the top key in secure boot.

 Of note is that if an image boots being verified by secure boot it will generate a pcr 7 value depending on which key verified it.
 So even if you a Windows image signed by Microsoft it will not be able to get your tpm secrets stored against and imaged signed by you.